Residential Mobile Home Sites

 For residents selling or buying a residential mobile home new rules are in place.

-We attach conditions to licences, and if site licence conditions aren't met, we can take enforcement action which includes the serving of Compliance Notices or Fixed Penalty Notices.
+We attach conditions to licences, and if site licence conditions aren't met, we can take enforcement action which includes the serving of compliance notices or Fixed Penalty Notices.

 Site licence conditions are designed to protect the health, safety and welfare of residents and covers things like drainage, distances between mobile homes and so on.

-The Model Standards 2008 for Caravan Sites in Wales will be attached to all Mobile Homes Sites in Pembrokeshire.
+The Model Standards 2008 for Caravan Sites in Wales (opens in a new tab) will be attached to all mobile homes sites in Pembrokeshire.

 Site rules are not compulsory, but where a site has rules these will need to be sent to us so they can be viewed online by the public.
 More information about site rules and the process for reviewing them can be found on the Welsh Government website (opens in a new tab).